ethanbradley/nihpc-documentation/docs/Kelvin2 Overview.md

  - Large, shared storage area
  - No Quota
  - Temporary data solution - once per month a purge will delete any data that hasnt been accessed in the previous 3 months.
+ - Mainly used for storing data that is neccassary to running jobs and storing their output.
+ - Once results are outputed, permanent data should be moved to longer term storage ( Home/McClayRDS ).

 ### <ins>Temp<ins>